aboudoux/FluentCSV/README.md

  - Ease of reading and writing code
  - Error handling included for a best data debug experience

+## Adding FluentCSV to your project

+You can use NuGet to quickly add FluentCSV to your project.
+Just search for 'FluentCSV' and install the package, or type the following command into 'Package Manager Console'

+`PM> Install-Package FluentCsv`

 ##  Basic usage

 Imagine a csv file named "sample1.csv"